Conflux-Chain/conflux-documentation/docs/espace/tutorials/upgradableContract/transparent-proxy.md

    Final value: 25
    ```

-By following these steps, you can deploy and upgrade upgradeable contracts using transparent proxies on Conflux eSpace, which not only allows you to update contract logic without changing the contract address but also effectively addresses selector conflicts by separating management functions from user functions.
+By following these steps, you can deploy and upgrade upgradeable contracts using transparent proxy on Conflux eSpace, which not only allows you to update contract logic without changing the contract address but also effectively addresses selector conflicts by separating management functions from user functions.